Program Leadership Team

 Michelle resides in Mesa, Arizona with 3 cats, a dog and her longtime partner.
 She loves sports, crafts and loves to laugh and make others laugh.

-Taylor Buttrey joined the team at The Opportunity Tree as the Creative Arts Program Manager in 2018 and became the Manager of Cultural Program and Development in 2019.
+Taylor Buttrey joined the team at The Opportunity Tree as the Creative Arts Program Manager in 2018 and became the Manager of Cultural Program and Community Engagement in 2019.
 He made the transition to the non-profit sector in 2014 through Public Allies of Arizona, an AmeriCorps program that seeks to assist organizations to increase service capacity

 Before entering the non-profit sector Taylor worked as a custom frame designer, gallery associate and digital studio assistant.

 Taylor currently serves on Scottsdale Arts’ Education and Outreach Taskforce, as well as the Lincoln Family Downtown YMCA Advisory Board in Phoenix.
 He earned his BFA in Photography from The Academy of Art University in San Francisco in 2010.

 Mary Popp joined The Opportunity Tree’s team in May of 2015.
 In her over 25 years of experience of working with people with intellectual and developmental disabilities Mary has worked as a Residential Group Home Manager, ADH Program Coordinator, HAH Coordinator and organization trainer.